 Blended learning is a mode of training that is often very helpful to language learners.
 Basically, a blended learning program includes some classroom-based instruction and some online instruction.
 It’s possible that the majority of ELT programs use this mode of training.
 Blended learning is effective because it utilizes mobile learning, microlearning, online learning, experiential learning, and in-person instruction, which is a combination that often can’t be beat.
 In the article Virtual Blended Learning10, Pearson English stated, “Historically, face-to-face English learning was the single solution of choice for most companies.
 But attendance is typically low, quality is difficult to control, costs are high and consistency is all but impossible to maintain.
 With these challenges in mind, there was a shift to the online environment, which resolved a number of issues but presented new challenges, for instance, how to keep people motivated with a purely technology-driven approach.
 Virtual blended learning combines the best of both worlds: the important aspects of human-based training and the best of technology innovations.”

 Online-only learning is a learning model that takes place almost exclusively online.
 In some ways, this can be a great thing.
 Online learning combines the types of learning mentioned in the paragraph above, except for in-person instruction.
 Since in-person instruction can be vital to the full understanding of the English language, strictly online learning may not be as effective a choice as blended learning.

 Blended learning and strictly online learning can both, to varying degrees, be effective for English language learners in the workplace.
 Both of these types of learning can be accommodated by a social learning management system.
-While an LMS cannot be all things to an English instructor, it can meet a vast majority of his or her teaching needs.
+While LMS Solutions cannot be all things to an English instructor, it can meet a vast majority of his or her teaching needs.